curiousquantumelephant777/mdma-autism-epigenetic-hypothesis/README.md

 ---

-## 🌎 Join the Circuit: An Invitation to Imagine
+## 🌎 Collaborative Objectives & Future Directions

 > "A dream you dream alone is only a dream.
 A dream you dream together is reality." — John Lennon